Mental Health

 Urgent support

-If you are concerned about the immediate wellbeing and welfare of either yourself or someone else, find relevant support on our webpage.
-Here, there is guidance on topics including suicide or self harm, violence, concerns about your peers' welfare and more.
+If you are concerned about the immediate wellbeing and welfare of either yourself or someone else, you can find relevant support on our urgent support webpage.
+On the webpage, you will find guidance on topics including suicide, self-harm, concerns about your peers' welfare, and more.

 Wellbeing and Counselling (support for students)

-Our team of trained advisers and counsellors are here to help you succeed in your studies and in your life by sharing tips for taking care of yourself, teaching you ways of managing your wellbeing and providing information on how to look out for your peers too.
+Our team of trained advisers and counsellors are here to help you thrive during your studies and in your life by sharing tips for taking care of yourself, teaching you ways to manage your wellbeing, and providing information on how to look out for your peers too.

 Get in touch with the team: